jswymer/mydoctest/articles/us-finance-sales-tax.md

 <properties
-    pageTitle="Sales Tax and Tax Groups in the US | Project “Madeira”" description="Learn about how sales tax is set up, and how tax groups, tax areas, tax jurisdictions, and tax details work." services="project-madeira"
+    pageTitle="Sales Tax and Tax Groups in the US and Canada | Project “Madeira”" description="Learn about how sales tax is set up, and how tax groups, tax areas, tax jurisdictions, and tax details work." services="project-madeira"
 	documentationCenter=""